ingrid-miriel/AlgalBloomMLG/README.md

-# PickingClones
+# GenRis
-Simulating the probabiliy of picking clones and unique genotypes in phytoplankton populations
+Simulating the probabiliy of picking clones and unique genotypes in phytoplankton populations to estimate Genotype Richness.

 You can run this simulation in python with the following commands: